-Our commercial insurance product is sold by over 191 independent insurance agents, also referred to as producers.
+Our commercial insurance product is sold by over 184 independent insurance agents, also referred to as producers.
 These agencies access multiple insurance companies and are typically established businesses in the communities in which they operate.
 We view these agents as our primary customers because they are in a position to recommend either our insurance products or those of a competitor to their customers.
 We consider our relationships with these agencies to be a core strength of the Company.
+As discussed previously, we acquired Guild Insurance, Inc. in the fourth quarter of 2023.
+We do not anticipate this will have a material impact on our agency relationships.

 We manage our producers through quarterly business reviews utilizing various internally generated reports.
 Our quantitative agency review (QAR) measures each agency on a variety of weighted metrics and ranks them from high to low.
-The measurement is updated on a weekly basis and is available for all company employees' review.
+The measurement is updated on a weekly basis and is available for all company employees' review

-For the year ended December 31, 2022, two of our producers were responsible for more than 5% of our direct premiums written and our top 10 producers accounted for approximately 40.8% of direct premiums written.
+For the year ended December 31, 2023, three of our producers were responsible for more than 5% of our direct premiums written and our top 10 producers accounted for approximately 42.0% of direct premiums written.